Edit on GitHub

 Learn more about SQLGlot in the API documentation and the expression tree primer.

-Contributions are very welcome in SQLGlot; read the contribution guide to get started!
+Contributions are very welcome in SQLGlot; read the contribution guide and the onboarding document to get started!

 Table of Contents